 attorney, but if your case is particularly complicated, it is downright

 necessary.
-If you have an interstate custody case, for example, this is
+For example, if you have an interstate custody case, this is

-typically considered complex and you will be in need of effective legal
+typically considered complex, and you will need practical legal assistance,

-similar cases and what their track record for winning is.
-Do not hesitate
+similar cases and their track record for winning.
+Do not hesitate to ask

-to ask for references.
-A good attorney with experience in family law will
+for references.
+A reasonable attorney with experience in family law will

-understand and happily oblige any and all of your questions.
-Even if you
+understand and happily oblige any of your questions.
+Even if you are eligible

-are eligible for low-cost or free representation, you still have every
+for low-cost or free representation, you still have every right to be

-right to be picky regarding your attorney’s reputation.
-Feel free
+picky regarding your attorney’s reputation.
+Feel free to also ask

-to also ask about their strategy and how they plan to win your child custody case.
+about their strategy and how they plan to win your claim.

-Ultimately, you should take the time to be thorough throughout every step
+Ultimately, it would be best if you took the time to be thorough throughout

 You do not want to make any missteps when it comes to something this important.

-Malinowski Hubbard, PLLC has established relationships with experts in Fairfax, VA, such as therapists,
+So, Malinowski Hubbard, PLLC, has established relationships with experts in Fairfax, such as therapists,

 psychologists, and co-parenting coordinators, who serve as valuable resources on cases.

-Regardless if your case is fraught with tension and legal obstacles or
+Whether your case is fraught with tension and legal obstacles or is relatively

-our child custody lawyers serving Fairfax can provide the effective guidance you need to get through this challenging time.
+our attorneys helping Fairfax can provide the practical guidance you need to get through this challenging time.

 Guiding You with Skill & Compassion

-Our skilled Fairfax child custody lawyers remain on top of the latest custody
+Our skilled lawyers remain on top of the latest custody laws in Fairfax.

 family law attorneys of Malinowski Hubbard, PLLC, have successfully represented numerous clients in highly contested custody